-- Inspect, adjust and calibrate process control equipment to ensure proper operation of water systems, pumps, chemical feeders, and all other equipment installed at the facilities - Inspect clearwells and reservoirs - Perform routine maintenance duties to equipment including checking machinery and electrical equipment when required. - Perform routine maintenance of the distribution systems (flushing and valve • cvcling) - Maintain an inventory of all equipment - Maintain accurate records of work conducted, activities, and achievements,
+- Inspect, adjust and calibrate process control equipment to ensure proper operation of water systems, pumps, chemical feeders, and all other equipment installed at the facilities - Inspect clearwells and reservoirs • - Perform routine maintenance duties to equipment including checking • machinery and electrical equipment when required. - Maintain an inventory of all equipment - Maintain accurate records of work conducted, activities, and achievements.